ianwdunlop/pollster/README.md

 ```

 ## Running
-Ensure that postgres is runnind and the `application.properties` file has the correct details.
+Ensure that postgres is running and the `application.properties` file has the correct details.
 ```bash
 mvn spring-boot:run
 ```